DCHHV/HHV_SCA_Demo/docs/README.md

 		for (i = 0; i < pincnt; i++) {
 			if (pin_input[i] != pin[i]) {
 				ret = 0;
-				asm("nop"); // Bandaid!
+				asm("nop");
 			}
 		}
 	  ...
 }
 ```

-_Note: As indicated in the comments in the actual file, the xc8 2.05 compiler for PIC does not always do what we want for Stage 2.
-Sometimes, it outputs code that has a balanced code path, that is, for each correct or incorrect digit, the number of executed instructions are the same.
-The forced `nop` was inserted temporarily in order to overcome this.
-The correct fix is to implement this routine as an assembly function and properly tune each code path.
-The current .hex file in the github project root is tested to perform as expected._
+_Note: As indicated in the comments in `main.c`, the PIC architecture makes this specific scenario difficult to achieve.
+Without the `nop` instruction, the emitted code by the xc8 compiler is correctly balanced; it takes the same number of instructions for a matching and non-matching digit.
+The `nop` forces this extra instruction in this case.
+Other architectures and/or compilers optimized for execution speed rather than code size may output unbalanced code around this if() statement without the additional `nop` instruction.
+This highlights that not all code is perfectly portable.
+This code without the `nop` instruction might be balanced on this PIC, but when moved to a different microcontroller with a different compiler, that code may open up a vulnerability to SCA exploitation._

 The next important bit of information involves the PIC itself.
 The PIC12F1572 that is handling all of this, is running at a clock speed of 1 MHz.
 This specific series of devices has 4 clocks per every instruction executed.
 This means that the instructions are executed at a rate of 250 kHz, or one instruction every 4 μs.
 Note that some instructions take multiple instruction cycles; but for the purpose of this stage each path has a 1 instruction difference.